 Pipe diameters throughout the WLSSD system vary, from 6 inches to 72 inches.

-47,242 tons of solid waste moved through WLSSD’s transfer station in 2018.
+Nearly 100,000 tons of solid waste moved through WLSSD’s transfer station in 2019.
 Garbage from as far away as Grand Marais, MN is brought to WLSSD’s transfer station where its inspected before being transferred to Superior, WI’s landfill.

-About 3,600 tons of separated food waste is delivered annually to WLSSD’s Yard Waste Organics Compost Site from area restaurants, hospitals, schools and more.
+About 2,700 tons of source-separated food waste is delivered annually to WLSSD’s Yard Waste Organics Compost Site from area restaurants, hospitals, schools and more.
 Food waste is mixed with yard waste to produce Garden Green® compost.